 For parents (English and/or Spanish speaking):

-- How to select and share books with young children
+- How to select, read aloud and discuss books with children ages 1-9)

 CURRICULUM CONNECTIONS (CC)